 I’m no stranger to the country: I studied at university in Rennes and I’ve worked in Paris.
 I speak decent French, though it could always be better.

-My other intention with this blog was to get writing.
-Well, I write and edit as part of what I do for a living (over the years my work has been published by a number of national, local and trade newspapers and magazines) but this is different.
+While I do that, I am continuing to write this blog.
+I write and edit as part of what I do for a living (over the years, my work has been published by a number of national, local and trade newspapers and magazines) but this is different.
 This is about writing in my spare time, about things I love.

 That I picked up a couple of awards in 2014 for this blog was particularly satisfying.
 It suggests people enjoy what I write.

 Now I am working with a French journalist on a non-fiction book – more about that another time.
 I also plan to have a bash at writing a novel set in France.
-I gained a wine qualification in 2016 too and have plans to get another in 2017, so there will be plenty to cover in my posts.
+I have just finished studying for a French wine qualification too, so there will be plenty to cover in my posts.

 I hope you stick with me as I make progress with these projects.